kogli/jetbrains-linux-installer/README.md

 # jetbrains-linux-installer
-`apt-get` like alternative for linux users that allows downloading JetBrains programs such as **IntelliJ IDEA, PhpStorm, WebStorm or PyCharm** simply from your command-line.
+`apt-get` like alternative for linux users that allows downloading and installing JetBrains programs such as **IntelliJ IDEA, PhpStorm, WebStorm or PyCharm** simply from your command-line.

 - **Downloads and Installs** the newest version automatically (installs into `/opt` directory)